Section 1: Purpose and Contents of this page:

 Please see the FAQs and contact details of the various admissions teams below:

-If you are a current student who needs to make a student visa application to retain or gain the right to study for your course at Warwick:
+If you are a current student who needs to make a student visa application to retain or gain the right to study for your course at Warwick due to:

 Your CAS will be assigned by the Student Immigration Team, on receipt of a valid CAS Request submission.